sbt/website/src/reference/01-General-Info/06-Changes/01-ChangeSummary_0.13.0.md

 >     autoScalaLibrary is true, the library jar from the defined
 >     ScalaInstance will be added to the (unmanaged) classpath.

-The `/Detailed-Topics/Configuring-Scala` page provides full details.
+The [Configuring Scala](Configuring-Scala.html) page provides full details.